 Part Maine Coons come in all shapes and sizes.
-Their physical and behavioural traits are determined by which gene is most dominant, in their genetic makeup.
-Analyse the cats size, eyes, tail, fur, paws, personality, body frame, and ear tufts, for clues the cat is a Maine Coon mix.
-Genetic testing is the only full-proof method of identifying if you own a mixed Maine Coon, or not.
+Their physical and behavioral traits are determined by which gene is most dominant, in their genetic makeup.
+Analyze the cat’s size, eyes, tail, fur, paws, personality, body frame, and ear tufts, for clues, the cat is a Maine Coon mix.
+Genetic testing is the only foolproof method of identifying if you own a mixed Maine Coon, or not.

 Check out the clues below, that help distinguish a part Maine Coon, from a purebred.

 If you suspect your cat to be a purebred Maine Coon though, click here to read my article ‘Do I Have A Maine Coon?‘.

 It can be hard to determine if you own a purebred Maine Coon, or part Maine Coon mix.

 Unless, you purchase your treasured feline companion from a registered Maine Coon breeder, such as these US ones.

 This is because whilst registered breeders tend to be fanatical about protecting the purebred status of the Maine Coon cat breed.

 Other breeders are happy to mix the Maine Coons bloodline with other cat breed genetics.

 Thankfully, all hope is not lost!